schwark/alfred-plaid/README.md

 ## Charting

-Any transaction query as above will show a link to a chart as the first result - hitting the `SHIFT` key (NO click - only tap `SHIFT` key) will popup the chart.
+Any transaction query as above that includes `cht:` in the query will show a link to a chart as the first result - hitting the `SHIFT` key (NO click - only tap `SHIFT` key) will popup the chart.
 The exact style of the chart can be customized using the `ct:`, `ta:`, and `ma:` modifiers to any transaction query.

 ## Reinitialize